ckcollab/ckcollab/_posts/2020-11-04-Marching-Squares-Algorithm.md

 </div>

-We can see how useful it is to draw distinctions between groups in data, but trying to come up with a efficient way to solve this problem is not a trivial problem.
+We can see how useful it is to draw distinctions between groups in data, but trying to come up with a efficient way to solve this is not a trivial problem.
 Let's simplify this a little more.
-Now we have a grid of values we want to separate into 2 groups, and to make it simple we will be using be using 0's and 1's.
+Say we have a grid of values we want to separate into 2 groups, and to make it simple we will be using be using 0's and 1's.
 If we draw these points as squares it would look something like this.

 <div style="text-align: center;">